 In the 1980s, Christian families became part of a large second wave of homeschooling, joining earlier homeschoolers and boosting the numbers to record highs.

 The homeschooling movement now includes families from diverse religious, economic, political, and philosophical backgrounds.
 This diversity is likely a result of homeschooling’s greater visibility as an educational option, in addition to various homeschooling support groups, easy networking and information sharing via the Internet, and continuing government-school problems such as dumbed-down curriculum, violence, drugs, bullying, and more.
 Also, today there are many courses available online for those equipped with the right attitudes to finish them.
-Popular courses like the online master of science in cyber security and business administration are viable routes for youngsters with self motivation to take.

 In the late 1970s, the number of homeschoolers in America was around 15,000.
 The ballpark figure now stands at over two million and growing.